Did you enjoy this episode? Use the powerful search feature to find more episodes that you want to listen to!

 He's also my business partner, and we've been running this since 2006.

 So, it's been a while too.And he keeps telling me that we have to add stories to our email.We have to tie it to stories.So, when he listens, and he might be listening right now, he's downstairs.He's going to be a really happy camper.

 I told you.

-" Because, you know, I tend, you know, as technical people, I think, I mean, I tend to be very boring.It's like facts, bullet points.And every time I have shared personal things like,
+Story, story, story."
+Because, you know, I tend, you know, as technical people, I think, I mean, I tend to be very boring.It's like facts, bullet points.And every time I have shared personal things like,

 I have been too big Masterminds, you know, I have traveled to, uh, Costa Rica, New York, and things like that to meet my buddies.And when I have shared with my list, and be feeling personal and vulnerable, that's where I got the most engagement,

 right?
 So, we kind of know that already, right?
 We've known that, but why don't we apply it?
 I mean, it's like, you know, we have to be consistent.